minaburo/archi/lpwan-architecture.md

 up between peers of equivalent capabilities, and the link direction cannot be inferred, either from the network topology nor from the device capability.

-In that case, by convention, the device that initiates the donnection that sustains the SCHC Instance is considered as being Downlink, IOW it plays the role of the Dev in {{rfc8724}}.
+In that case, by convention, the device that initiates the connection that sustains the SCHC Instance is considered as being Downlink, IOW it plays the role of the Dev in {{rfc8724}}.